Employee Surveys: Types & How to Use Them Effectively

 What is an employee survey?

 An employee survey is a tool containing a questionnaire.
 It is designed to gather feedback from employees about their work experience.
-It's essentially used by organizations to gauge employee sentiment on various aspects of the workplace.
+Organizations essentially use it to gauge employee sentiment on various aspects of the workplace.
 With a properly documented employee survey, an organization can record.

 - Increased employee retention